Lady Mary Grey: House arrest

 Mary and her husband never saw each other again.
-The Queen confined Mary to house arrest with William Hawtrey (d.
+Elizabeth confined Mary to house arrest with William Hawtrey (d.
 1597) at Chequers in Buckinghamshire, where she remained for two years, while Keyes was committed to the Fleet.
-In August 1567, Mary, still under house arrest, was sent to live with her step-grandmother Katherine, Duchess of Suffolk, whom Charles Brandon, 1st Duke of Suffolk, had married after the death of Mary's grandmother Mary Tudor.
+In August 1567, Mary, still under house arrest, was sent to live with her step-grandmother Katherine, Duchess of Suffolk, whom Charles Brandon, 1st Duke of Suffolk, had married after the death of Mary's grandmother, Mary Tudor.
 The Duchess wrote to Cecil expressing shock at the few pitiful household effects with which Mary arrived at her house in the Minories.
 Mary remained in the Duchess's household for almost two years, and is said to have been close to the Duchess's two children, Peregrine and Susan Bertie.

-On 27 January 1568, at the age of twenty-seven, after suffering years of imprisonment, house arrest, and separation from her husband and two young sons, Katherine Grey died at Cockfield Hall, the house of Sir Owen Hopton in Yoxford, Suffolk.
+On 27 January 1568, at the age of 27, after suffering years of imprisonment, house arrest, and separation from her husband and two young sons, Katherine Grey died at Cockfield Hall, the house of Sir Owen Hopton in Yoxford, Suffolk.
 According to De Lisle, it is possible that she had starved herself to death.
-With Katherine Grey's death, Mary was brought to relative prominence as the next heir to Elizabeth under the will of Henry VIII; since Katherine Grey's two sons had been declared illegitimate, even the Queen had to take seriously Mary's claim to the English throne.
+With Katherine's death, Mary was brought to relative prominence as the next heir to Elizabeth under the will of Henry VIII; since Katherine's two sons had been declared illegitimate, even Elizabeth had to take seriously Mary's claim to the English throne.
 In June 1569, Mary was therefore sent to live with Sir Thomas Gresham at his house in Bishopsgate and later at his country house at Osterley.
 Her stay with the Greshams was an unhappy one, however, as Sir Thomas was now half blind and in constant physical pain, and his wife, Anne, bitterly resented Mary's presence in the household.